gshearer/hodlgreed/README.md

 - Greed!

 # Settings
+- This script manages it's own history.
+So you can use ZERO for Gekko's warm up period.

 # buy_at_or_below (floating point)
 Give buy advice price reaches this level or lower.
 If you use the dynamically adjusting feature you can set this to a very small number such as 0.0000001 and the script will automatically adjust to mean price minus your percentage for the first buy.